kvarak/dnd/docs/_Classes/fighter.md

 Displaying the full range of their training and taking advantage of terrain, the daredevil aims to dominate their foe regardless of the field.

 ### Dynamic Dervish
 You’ve learned to mix up your fighting style for maximum effect, or at least maximum aesthetics.

 - When you hit a target with a ranged weapon or thrown weapon attack, you gain a +2 bonus to melee attack rolls until the end of your turn.

 - When you hit a creature with a melee attack roll, you may opt to knock that creature back.
-If you do, it must succeed on a Strength saving throw with a difficulty equal to 8 + your proficiency bonus + your Strength or Dexterity modifier or be pushed 10 feet away from you in a direction of your choice.
+If you do, it must succeed on a Strength saving throw with a difficulty equal to 8 + your proficiency bonus + your Strength or Dexterity modifier or be pushed 10 ft away from you in a direction of your choice.
 In addition you gain a +2 bonus to ranged attack rolls until the end of your turn.

 - As your ***Item action*** you may put away any weapons in your hands and ready as many new weapons as you can hold.

 ### Untarnished Grace
 You have come to understand the power of presenting an image.
-You gain proficiency in your choice of one skill from Intimidate, Performance, or Persuasion.
+You gain a skill point to spend on *Speechcraft*.

 ### Dashing Into Danger
 You are more maneuverable on the battlefield.
-While in combat, your speed increases by 10 feet.
+While in combat, your speed increases by 10 ft.
 In addition, when you hit a creature with an attack roll, you don’t provoke opportunity attacks from that creature for the until the end of your turn.

 ### Additional Fighting Style
 You can choose a second option from the Fighting Style class feature.